-Any personal data or sensitive personal data provided by you to the PF Counselling Service through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 for the purposes of meeting the legitimate interests of the organisation.
+Any personal data provided by you to the PF Counselling Service through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 and the General Data Protection Regulation for the purposes for which you have given consent, to provide the services you have requested from us, and to meet the legitimate interests of the charity.

-This policy only applies to data collected by PF staff and volunteers, and via our own website.
+This policy only applies to data collected by PF staff and volunteers, and via our own forms and website.
 Third party agents, and websites which are linked to ours, are not covered by this policy.
-If you have any queries concerning your personal information or any questions on our use of the information, please contact us using our contact form.
+If you have any queries concerning your personal information or any questions on our use of the information, please contact the Director using our contact form.

 What information do we collect?

-- Counselling Requests – Registering with us to request access to our counselling service can be done online, on paper or in person.
+- Counselling Requests– Registering with us to request access to our counselling service can be done online, on paper or in person.
 Our request process involves providing us with your name, address, telephone numbers and email address.
-We may also request some optional information on your availability, therapeutic issues, and other details which we deem relevant to processing your request.
+We may also request information on your availability, therapeutic issues, and other details which we deem relevant to processing your request.

 - Other Forms – The information you give us on our forms (including all enquiry and application forms) may include your name, postal address, email address, phone number and other messages to us.